patterniha/MMDF/README.md

 if MMDF show outbound tls error: most likely, that website does not allow domain fronting.

-if MMDF show inbound tls error: most likely you did not import the certificate correctly into the system/browser/MMDF-config.

 * **websites that allow domain fronting:**

   almost all google services(google,youtube,...)